Using a custom build pipeline with Azure Static Web Apps

 output_location: "wwwroot"

-But, you may encounter build errors if your project has specific requirements.
-For instance, you cannot use npx in the build (GitHub issue).
-In this case, you need to first build the app manually.
-Then, you can configure the Azure/static-web-apps-deploy step to skip the build and use the artifacts built previously to deploy the application.
-To do so, you need to use skip_app_build: true.
+However, you may encounter build errors when your project has specific requirements.
+For example, npx cannot be used in the build (GitHub issue).
+In that case, build the app manually first, then configure the Azure/static-web-apps-deploy step to skip the built-in build and deploy the pre-built artifacts by setting skip_app_build: true.

 .github/workflows/deploy.yml (YAML)